 - Remembering if you visited the website before so that messages for new visitors are not displayed to you

-Some IET websites use advertising cookies to show you specially targeted adverts.
+Some of our websites use advertising cookies to show you specially targeted adverts.
 These cookies may also be able to track your browsing across different sites.

 Using cookies for advertising

-The IET may display advertising on its website and apps.
+We may display advertising on our website and apps.

 Using your data to personalise the adverts shown

-In some instances, our digital advertising teams will use technology provided by Hotjar to collect data on users behaviour and their devices.
+In some instances, our digital teams will use technology provided by Hotjar to collect data on user’s behaviour and their devices.